pommes-frites/piwigo-scripts/CheckAndUpdatePiwigo/README.md

 # piwigo-scripts CheckAndUpdatePiwigo
-Unix command line scripts that check that analyze a specified path.
+Unix command line scripts that analyzes a specified path.
 For changed files or folders it calls the corresponding script file.

-## Configuration
 Create the file conf/piwigo.conf.
 A sample file is available.

-## Scripts
 <pre>start.sh</pre>
 Calls checkAndUpdatePiwigo.sh and redirects stdout and stderr to log/*yyyyMMdd_hhmmss*.log.